ywateba/high-availability-cloud-formation/README.md

    Both stacks configuration, parameters and output files are hard coded in the script .

-   The udagram-parameters file is updated everytime changes occur on nework stack, with network stack new outputs values and udagram-original-parameters content.
+   The udagram-parameters file is updated everytime changes occur on network stack, with network stack new outputs values and udagram-original-parameters content.
 The udagram-original-parameters.json file contains only values related to UDAGRAM stack.

    The script requires two arguments to work ACTION and STACK